 - What fees will I have to pay?

 You will be asked to pay the annual enrolment fee and the tuition fee, which depends on your course.
 The annual enrolment fee should be paid by 30 June prior to start of that academic year (October in-take) or by 30 October (February in-take).
 The Tuition Fees, for programmes starting in October, should be paid on or before 29th August of that same year or for programmes starting in February, on or before 4th January of that same year.
-If you are an International Visa Student, you must pay the Tuition Fees so that we receive the Tuition Fees, as a single payment, in cleared funds, 90 days prior to the start of the Programme, For more information on current fees, please visit the course page.
+If you are an International Visa Student, you must pay the Tuition Fees so that we receive the Tuition Fees (full or partially, at least 50%), as a single payment, in cleared funds, 90 days prior to the start of the Programme, For more information on current fees, please visit the course page.

 - Will there be any additional expenses throughout my time at School?